 * At this country's founding, there was no government controlled national currency.
 While the Constitution established the congressional power of minting coins, it was not until 1792 that the U.S. Mint was formally established.
 In the meantime, Americans made do with foreign silver and gold coins.
 Even after the Mint's operations got underway, foreign coins continued to circulate within the United States, and did so for several decades.

 * On the desk in my office I have a sign that says: ``Don't steal--the government hates competition.''
 Indeed, any power a government arrogates to itself, it is loathe to give back to the people.
-Just as we have gone from a constitutionally instituted national defense consisting of a limited army and navy bolstered by militias and letters of marque and reprisal, we have moved from a system of competing currencies to a government-instituted banking cartel that monopolizes the issuance of currency.
-In order to reintroduce a system of competing currencies, there are three steps that must be taken to produce a legal climate favorable to competition.
+Just as we have gone from a constitutionally-instituted national defense consisting of a limited army and navy bolstered by militias and letters of marque and reprisal, we have moved from a system of competing currencies to a government-instituted banking cartel that monopolizes the issuance of currency.
+In order to introduce a system of competing currencies, there are three steps that must be taken to produce a legal climate favorable to competition.

 * The first step consists of eliminating legal tender laws.
 Article I Section 10 of the Constitution forbids the States from making anything but gold and silver a legal tender in payment of debts.
 States are not required to enact legal tender laws, but should they choose to, the only acceptable legal tender is gold and silver, the two precious metals that individuals throughout history and across cultures have used as currency.
 However, there is nothing in the Constitution that grants the Congress the power to enact legal tender laws.
 We, the Congress, have the power to coin money, regulate the value thereof, and of foreign coin, but not to declare a legal tender.
 Yet, there is a section of U.S. Code, 31 U.S.C.
 5103, that purports to establish U.S. coins and currency, including Federal Reserve notes, as legal tender.